manuw/pacmannrd/README.md

 # Credits

 Credit should go, where the credit is due.
-This script is a fork of `pacmannrd` written with ❤  by @rcpoison
+This script is a fork of `pacmannrd` written with ❤ by [rcpoison](https://github.com/rcpoison)